rwsproat/writing_evolution/README.md

 </pre>

 The script is set up to run 5 experiments with 10 iterations each.
-In the first iteration it attempts to build the Thrax grammars in Grm, and places the needed finite-state transducers in Data.
+In the first iteration it builds the Thrax grammars in Grm (if they are not already built from a previous run).

 The results of each experiment will be placed in subdirectories of